StanleyProjects/Storages/README.md

 # Storages
-A library for storing, changing and synchronizing data between devices.
+A library for storing and changing data between devices.

 ---